Additional Learning Support

-Please note that additional exam arrangements can only be put in place for students who have registered with the Equality and Support team, had their needs assessed, and provided us with medical documentation.
+Please note that additional exam arrangements can only be put in place for students who have registered with the Learning Inclusion team, had their needs assessed, and provided us with medical documentation.

-The Equality and Support team can also assist you with financial issues such as accessing Disabled Students' Allowance.
+The Learning Inclusion team can also assist you with financial issues such as accessing Disabled Students' Allowance.